gigascience/gigadb-website/docs/CURATOR_TOOLS_BASTION.md

 Updated file metadata for 102498 in database
 ```

-You should check the dataset page in the file table to see if MD5 values and file sizes are visible.
+You should check the adminfile pages of the files associated with this dataset to see if MD5 values and file sizes are visible.

+## 6. Send gigadb.org link

+With the post upload operations complete, you need to go back to the page at https://gigadb.org/adminDataset/update/id/<dataset_id>` in order to continue curation work on the dataset.
+You will be able to find this link by entering the dataset's DOI, e.g. 102498 into the DOI column header in /adminDataset/admin page.

-### Using postUpload to create readme file and update file metadata in database
+## postUpload.sh: using a wrapper script to create readme file and update file metadata in database

 There is a script called postUpload which calls createReadme, calculateChecksumSizes and fileMetaToDb in turn so that these three tools do not have to be manually executed one after another:
 ```